NYU Langone surgeons transplant gene-edited pig kidney into brain-dead patient – KION546

 Click here for updates on this story

-NEW YORK CITY (WABC) — Groundbreaking surgery by doctors at NYU Langone successfully transplanted a gene-edited pig kidney and thymus into the body of a man who is brain dead.
+NEW YORK, NY (WABC) — Groundbreaking surgery by doctors at NYU Langone successfully transplanted a gene-edited pig kidney and thymus into the body of a man who is brain dead.

 NYU Langone says it is a big leap toward a life-saving organ source for patients.